In reversal decision Rockingham school board votes 4-3 to mandate masks

-EDEN — The Rockingham County Board of Education voted 4-3 on Friday to mandate masks for the school district, a reversal of the board's Aug.
+EDEN – The Rockingham County School Board voted 4-3 on Friday to mandate masks for the school district, a reversal of the board’s Aug.
 9 unanimous vote to make face coverings optional.

-In-person instruction begins for the district's 11,700 students 22 schools on Monday, while 57 students in grades 4-8 will attend the school system's optional virtual academy, according to a district spokesman.
+In-person instruction begins for the district’s 11,700 students 22 schools on Monday, while 57 students in grades 4th-8th will attend the school system’s optional virtual academy, according to a district spokesman.

 Friday’s emergency board meeting featured nearly 20 speakers during a heated public comment period before the board’s vote.